Isac-E-Perez/Cleaning-US-Census-Data/README.md

 ### Note:

-There is data from 10 different .csv of different states.
+There is data from 10 different .csv of different states taken into consideration.